TeachingWithAI/TAI/for-students/part-2-ai-science/index.md

 # Part 2: AI & Science (Students)

-Intro text for this part.
-Add lesson pages in this folder.
+The material for this part will be added once it is finished, in the fall of 2026.